Odd-frequency pairing in a nonunitary p-wave superconductor with multiple Majorana fermions

 In this appendix, we have got two important results.
 The even-frequency $\bm{\mathrm{f}}$ vector in each topological phase does not point in the same direction, unlike the odd-frequency one.
 Similar to the odd-frequency $\bm{\mathrm{f}}$ vector, the sign inversion of $h_y$ inverts the sign of the z component of the even frequency $\bm{\mathrm{f}}$ vector.
 These results support the discussion about the odd-frequency $\bm{\mathrm{f}}$ vector in \sect{\ref{sect:odd-freq}}.

-\appsection{Spin structure of odd-frequency Cooper pairs in a Kitaev chain} In \sect{\ref{sect:spatial}}, we have shown the spatial dependence of the spin states of the odd-frequency Cooper pairs $\langle\sigma^{\mathrm{o}}\rangle$ in a p-wave superconductor with magnetic fields.
-The Kitaev chain, the simplest model expressing a spinless p-wave superconductor, is useful for investigating the effect of magnetic fields on the spin structure of the odd-frequency Cooper pairs.
-The Hamiltonian in \eqs{(\ref{eq:hamiltonian-real}), and (\ref{eq:hamiltonian-k-one}) (\ref{eq:hamiltonian-k-two})} one can be rewritten as one in the Kitaev chain by replacing $\Delta_{\downarrow\downarrow}$, $t_2$, and $t_3\to0$.
+\appsection{Spin structure of odd-frequency Cooper pairs in a Kitaev chain} In \sect{\ref{sect:spatial}}, we have shown the spatial dependence of the spin states of the odd-frequency Cooper pairs $\langle\sigma^{\mathrm{o}}\rangle$ in a $p$-wave superconductor with magnetic fields.
+The Kitaev chain, the simplest model expressing a spinless $p$-wave superconductor, is useful for investigating the effect of magnetic fields on the spin structure of the odd-frequency Cooper pairs.
+The Hamiltonian in \eqs{(\ref{eq:hamiltonian-real}), (\ref{eq:hamiltonian-k-one}), and (\ref{eq:hamiltonian-k-two})} can be rewritten as that in the Kitaev chain by replacing $\Delta_{\downarrow\downarrow}$, $t_2$, and $t_3\to0$.